-To celebrate the reissue of Oasis’s ’94 debut, here’s 15 reasons why it’s still amazing, starting at the beginning.
+To celebrate the 23rd anniversary of Oasis’s ’94 debut, here’s 15 reasons why it’s still amazing, starting at the beginning.
 You could get the gist of ‘Definitely Maybe’ just by looking at the track-listing.
 These weren’t just song titles, these were mission statements.
 ‘Rock ’n’ Roll Star’ was a five-and-a-half minute modus operandi, and is arguably one of the greatest album openers of all time.

 These days, it’s uncouth for a band to come out of the traps beating their chests about how brilliant they are.
 Back in 1994, however, Oasis’ braggadocio was refreshing, particularly after the pity-party of grunge.
 They were an irresistible force kicking lumps out of a seemingly-immovable object: walking the walk, but unafraid to talk the talk, too.